 Safety Assessment

-AI camera systems are used to implement vision-based gap analysis, threat assessment, risk, conflict, and accident detection.
+AI camera systems can implement vision-based gap analysis, threat assessment, risk, conflict, and accident detection.
 Deep learning models perform recognition to digitize real-world situations and gather data to model and predict threat situations.

-The ability to digitize the visual world and translate it into metadata is used to provide high-level security assessments, which are also important for insurance applications.
-For example, dynamic reports can be created that provide information about vehicle or people movement, interactions, or terrain information.
+The ability to digitize the visual world and translate it into metadata can help provide high-level security assessments, which are also important for insurance applications.
+For example, we can create dynamic reports that provide information about vehicle or person movements, interactions, or terrain information.

 Infrastructure Security

 Visual surveillance uses computer vision for roadside warning systems and decision support in the security monitoring of public places, critical infrastructure, and transportation infrastructure.
 Modern AI vision systems integrate with almost all CCTV monitoring and VMS systems.
-For example, our computer vision platform Viso Suite is able to acquire and process the video streams of existing cameras – across different camera models and vendors.
+For example, our computer vision platform Viso Suite can acquire and process the video streams of existing cameras.
+This can be done across different camera models and vendors.

 Emergency Management With Computer Vision

-AI vision systems can be developed to perform emergency classification of natural events including storm detection, flooding detection, or smoke and fire detection.
-In addition, “abrupt event detection” is used to identify anomalies across different locations and cameras in large-scale settings.
+AI vision systems can perform emergency classification of natural events including storm detection, flooding detection, or smoke and fire detection.
+In addition, “abrupt event detection” can identify anomalies across different locations and cameras in large-scale settings.
+When the system detects an emergency, it can send an alert directly to law enforcement, prompting an appropriate emergency response.

-Surveillance and security systems are also used to detect human-made emergencies such as road accidents, dangerous crows, weapon threat recognition, drowning person detection, and injured person or falling person detection.
+Surveillance and security AI systems can also detect human-made emergencies such as road accidents, dangerous crows, weapon threat recognition, drowning person detection, and injured person or falling person detection.

 Challenges of AI vision